rji-futures-lab/advanced-data-journalism/syllabus.md

 ## Graduate assignment

 Graduate students will be given an additional assignment to earn graduate credit for this course.
 This is in addition to the other assignments required of all students in the course.
 The graduate assignment will consist of researching and interviewing a leading industry practitioner about a particular project.
 Students will write a paper based on their interview and research, and will introduce the project and discuss the work before the class in the latter half of the semester.
 Successfully completing the graduate assignment is a stipulation for passing the course.
 A grade of C or better is required, even if all other course work is completed satisfactorily.

-Grad students should discuss this assignment individually with Mike and obtain approval before beginning work on the assignment no later than Sept.
-16. Completed assignments are due Oct.
-28.
+Grad students should discuss this assignment individually with James or Mike and obtain approval before beginning work on the assignment no later than Feb.
+17 (the fifth Monday).
+Completed assignments are due Apr.
+6 (the 11th Monday).

 ## Grading scale — undergrads